esyede/rakit/packages/docs/data/views/templating.md

 ## Section

-View sections (or parts of the view) provide a simple way to insert content into the layout from nested views.
-For example, you might want to insert the JavaScript required by the nested view into your layout header.
-Here's how:
+Sections let a nested view put content into the layout, such as the JavaScript that view needs in the layout header:

 #### Creating a section in the view: